Set your sights on MilwaukeeNestled on the shores of Lake Michigan, Milwaukee has everything for your tournament

 Sports Covered: Multipurpose

-Located in downtown Milwaukee, the Wisconsin Center is a premier convention center and multipurpose facility that houses sporting events, conventions, meetings, banquets, concerts and more.
-One of the world’s most architecturally beautiful and technologically advanced convention facilities, the center has enough space to hold 1,000 vendors and 10,000 consumers.
-Opened in 1998, the center has 188,695 square feet of contiguous, state-of-the-art exhibit space and a 37,506 square-foot ballroom with capacity for 3,150 diners and ample utilities for corporate theater.
-An additional 39,364 square feet of meeting space can be partitioned into as many as 28 meeting and breakout rooms equipped for satellite links, video teleconferencing, data transmission and other telecommunications and audio-visual technology.
+Poised to open in spring 2024, the Baird Center is a premier convention center and multipurpose facility that houses sporting events, conventions, meetings, banquets, concerts and more.
+One of the world’s most architecturally beautiful and technologically advanced convention facilities, the center currently has enough space to hold 1,000 vendors and 10,000 consumers.
+Opened in 1998, the center has 188,695 square feet of contiguous, state-of-the-art exhibit hall space and a 37,506 square-foot rooftop ballroom with Milwaukee, capacity for 3,150 diners and ample utilities for corporate theater.
+An additional 39,364 square feet of meeting space can be partitioned into as many as 28 meeting and breakout rooms (for a total of 52) equipped for satellite links, video teleconferencing, data transmission and other telecommunications and audio-visual technology.
+In just a few short months, the center will double in size to 1.3 million total square feet, allowing for multiple events to be held concurrently.
+Othernew additions include: the rooftop Baird Ballroomwith seating for an additional 2,000 attendees, anadditional kitchen, 400+ parking spaces, and somuch more.

 Sports Covered: Basketball, hockey, soccer, roller derby, multipurpose